open-interop/oop-docs/pages/installation.md

 These examples assume you use the development environment.
 If you're setting up an environment for production, please use the `production` keys rather than `development` in your yml files.

+#### Set up the database

+If you already have the database running then skip this step, if not...
+Create the database by running `bundle exec rails db:create` Then run the database migrations `bundle exec rails db:migrate`

 #### Using `docker-compose`

 Calling the command `docker-compose up` will use the provided `Dockerfile` and pull down the necessary images.

+#### Creating a test account

+To create a test account you'll need to access the Docker container running `oop-core` and run some commands in there.

+Run `docker exec -it oop-docker_oop-core_1 bash` to open a shell inside the `oop-core` container.
+Now run `bin/rails console` followed by:
+`account = Account.create!(name: 'Test account', host: 'localhost')` `account.users.create!(email: "test@example.com", password: "testtest", password_confirmation: "testtest")`

+You have now created an account which you can use to log in to the interface.

+#### Installing the interface

 You've now installed [Open Interop](https://openinterop.org).
-Providing you completed the previous step, Open Interop will be running in Docker - but to access it and see what's going on you'll need to [install the interface](https://github.com/{{ site.github_user}}/oop-core-interface).
+Providing you completed the previous step, Open Interop will be running in Docker and the API endpoints will now work - but to access the interface and see what's going on you'll need to [install the interface](https://github.com/{{ site.github_user}}/oop-core-interface).

 ## Support